 Therefore, finding happiness can be thought of like a never-ending quest.
 Moreover, it’s one that’s unsteady, unpredictable, and sometimes affected by things beyond our control.

 When our happiness is dependent on good things happening in our lives and favorable circumstances, it sways with the tides.
 Without happy occurrences, we’re screwed and saddled with feeling sad and hopeless when things aren’t going our way.
-Fortunately, there’s an alternative to pursuing happiness that is all about living life positively.
+Fortunately, there’s an alternative to pursuing happiness that is all about living life with positivity.

 The key is to not just pursue